waawawewa/zoom/README.md

 pip 20.2.4 from c:\users\home\appdata\local\programs\python\python39-32\lib\site-packages\pip (python 3.9)

-IF THERE IS AN ERROR, LIKE **‘pip’ is not recognized as an internal or external command** or **bash: pip: command not found** THEN DO THIS. (skip if the above output is seen)
+IF THERE IS AN ERROR, LIKE **bash: pip: command not found** THEN DO THIS. (skip if the above output is seen)

-WHILE INSTALLING PYTHON, IF YOU HAVE NOTED THE PATH, THEN COPY THAT PATH

-paste it in file explorer

-open the folder Scripts and copy the path where this folder exists
+GO TO THE FOLDER WHERE PYTHON IS INSTALLED (IF YOU FOLLOWED THE VIDEO, THIS WOULD BE THE LOCATION)

+C:\Program Files\Scripts

 NOW CLICK ON START AND TYPE